rei/rei-cedar-docs/docs/components/tabs/README.md

   - When scrolled to end of tabs, a gradient is added to the beginning (left) of tab container
 - Maintain layout for tabs when switching to smaller viewports.
 Do not replace the tab component with the accordion component
 - Switching between tab component and accordion component is not supported in Cedar components library

+### Important

+Linking to a specific tab or accordion has SEO costs.
+If you still wish to implement these changes for your project, reach out to the SEO team at the #team-seo and #team-ia Slack channels.

 <hr>